Seonbi: Philosophy

 Education was of great importance and referred to as "enlightenment", and seonbi gathered and studied at seowon institutions.
 Seonbi masculinity denotes mental attainment rather than physical performance, and is still valued by many South Koreans and considered by some scholars to be the ideal model of Korean masculinity.

-The seonbi had deep sympathy for the hardships of the common class.
-In their pursuit of social justice, the seonbi submitted blunt petitions to the king despite the dangerous consequences and suffered many purges as a result.
-Due to their reputation for integrity and incorruptibility, the seonbi were idealized and romanticized in popular imagination as men of honor in contrast to the ruling yangban class, even though seonbi came from the same class.
-The seonbi was a common figure in traditional Korean depictions of the Joseon period.
-For instance, a seonbi appears as one of the characters in the traditional mask dance preserved at the Hahoe Folk Village, where he competes with a yangban character, often depicted as corrupt and greedy.
+Due to their connotation with the yangban class, the commoners had mixed perceptions of seonbi.
+Some were regarded as advocates of the laymen, while some were treated equally as the corrupt yangban.
+Some seonbi submitted blunt petitions to the king despite the dangerous consequences and suffered purges as a result.
+Some depictions were idealized and romanticized men of honor in contrast to the ruling yangban class, even though seonbi came from the same class.
+The seonbi were common figures in traditional Korean depictions of the Joseon period.
+For instance, a seonbi appears as one of the characters in the traditional mask dance preserved at the Hahoe Folk Village, where he competes with a yangban character, often depicted as corrupt and greedy.In some satirical novels, the Seonbi get the 'set menu' treatment as the very yangban caste that they originate from.

+Archer and commander

+Archery

+Since archery was a liberal arts subject for seonbis in the Joseon Dynasty, there were many scholars who learned archery.
+Therefore,a seonbi, that is, a scholar, is a person with a specialized education to become a bureaucrat.
+In addition, almost all of the numerous righteous armies that actually took place in Joseon were led by seonbis.
+Even in ordinary villages, seonbis, who were closely associated with yangban, were in the same position as local leaders, therefore, seonbis were able to properly unite ordinary people.
+Which means most of seonbis who were trained in combat and command.
+Representatively, there are seonbis such as Kwak Chaeu, Ko Kyŏngmyŏng, and Cho Hŏn, who led righteous army in battlefields.